spiffe/spiffe/standards/WIT-SVID.md

 The `use` parameter of the JWK entry MUST be set to `wit-svid`.

 The `kid` parameter of each JWK entry must be set.
 The value of the `kid` parameter MUST be unique within the scope of the SPIFFE bundle.
-No other JWK, whether for JWT-SVID or WIT-SVID, may have use the same value.
+No other JWK, whether for JWT-SVID or WIT-SVID, may have the same value.

 ### 6.2 Consuming SPIFFE Bundle Elements